The UNC Policy Manual

 A. Compliance

-4. The University of North Carolina System Office (UNC System Office) utilizes the most recent Classification of Instructional Programs (CIP), for the classification of all degree programs.
+3. The University of North Carolina System Office (UNC System Office) utilizes the most recent Classification of Instructional Programs (CIP), for the classification of all degree programs.

 C. Communication and Forms.
-Chancellors of the constituent institutions shall communicate to the UNC System Office their intentions or requests with respect to the following:
+Chancellors of constituent institutions shall communicate to the UNC System Office their intentions or requests with respect to the following:

 5. Request for authorization to discontinue a degree program.